Policy Advisor, City of Pittsburgh

 Prior to joining the Minnesota PUC, Mr. Villarreal spent 9 years at the California Public Utilities Commission (CPUC) as a Senior Regulatory Analyst.
 At the CPUC, he worked on a variety of CPUC proceedings, including on Smart Grid, data privacy and data access, cybersecurity, demand response, and rate design.
 He also authored several White Papers on topics such as pre-pay, cybersecurity, and microgrids.
 Before the CPUC, he worked in Washington, D.C. as an energy law paralegal focusing on FERC matters.
 Mr. Villarreal has a B.A. in History from Baylor University.

-Director of Programs and Initiatives, Colorado Energy Office
+Director of Transportation Fuels and Technology, Colorado Energy Office

-Bio: Christian Williss is the Director of Programs and Initiatives at the Colorado Energy Office.
+Bio: Christian is the Director of Programs and Initiatives at the Colorado Energy Office.
 He oversees a team of program managers and engineers responsible for managing existing programs and launching new initiatives including energy performance contracting, residential energy efficiency, alternative fuel vehicles and infrastructure, and agricultural energy efficiency.
 Previously he worked as Sustainability Program Administrator at the City and County of Denver where he led a number of citywide sustainability initiatives including the City’s energy efficiency program.
-Mr. Williss holds a Bachelor of Arts in Political Science and a Master of Science in Construction Management.
+Christian holds a BA in Political Science and an MS in Construction Management.

 Managing Director, Research, ClearView Energy Partners, LLC